LuaxY/D2.NoRSA.Patcher/README.md

 ==============

 Tool for patching Dofus 2.11 client for no using RSA encryption.

-Created by Sorrow & Y0kaze
+Created by Sorrow & Yokaze